opendatacube/datacube-core/docs/about/glossary.rst

       Virtual Desktop Infrastructure is a virtual laboratory at NCI that provides a linux desktop environment for scientific computing.
 For more see http://vdi.nci.org.au/help.

+   WMS
+      Web Map Service.
+A standard for delivery published maps into web browsers and GIS software, defined by the :term:`OGC`.

    YAML
       YAML is a human friendly data serialization standard for all programming